If you were dining with me at a restaurant and asked me what I thought about my meal, my response might be like this:

 I am neither of these things, but I take dining out seriously.
 Where I live, I don’t go out for great food, although there is some to be had, I usually just want a break from my kitchen, and often meet up with friends.

 I am critical, because I think all restaurants should have consistent, quality standards.
 I wish I could always give high praise, honestly.
-I mean, who wants badly cooked food?
+I mean, who wants badly cooked food and terrible service?

 “Well they managed to overcook the steak.
 At best it’s medium, not medium-rare, and under seasoned.
 The vegetables aren’t roasted at all, they are just calling them roasted because they’re on a skewer, and they’re raw.
 And, the risotto is just a thick blob of tasteless rice.”